Side Projects That Became Very Successful

 Dorsey introduced the novel idea of creating a short messaging service (SMS) that would enable a user to “talk” with a small group of people.
 The new project was originally called “status” until the founders found a perfect new name for it: Twitter.
 The original product name was “twittr.”

-According to an article from Business Insider, Twitter was: “a system where you could send a text to one number and it would be broadcasted out to all of your friends.”
+Twitter was “a system where you could send a text to one number and it would be broadcast out to all of your friends,” according a Business Insider report.
 And the rest is history.

 So as you can see, the original idea of Twitter was quite far from what it eventually became, although conceptually, it was pretty close.